ChaksUdacity/Project_Data_Visualisation_Dimple.js/README.md

 Passengers Survived by Gender & Pclass: Survival rate was higher for females travelling by first class (P1) at 96.8% than second class(P2) at 92.1% than third class(P3) at 50.0%

-Passengers Survived by Passenger class and gender: Survived 1st class passenger  male passengers 45 (33%) of 136 and female passengers 91 (67%) of 136.
+CHART DATA: SURVIVED PASSENGERS ON BOARD TITANIC FOR 1ST, 2ND AND 3RD CLASS BASED ON GENDER Passengers Survived by Passenger class and gender: Survived 1st class passenger  male passengers 45 (33%) of 136 and female passengers 91 (67%) of 136.
 Survived 2nd class passengers: male passengers 17(20%) of 87 and female passengers 70 (80%) of 87.
 Survived 3rd class passengers: male passengers 47 (39%) of 119 and female passengers 72 (61%) of 119.